 According to their website, GBBC simply asks participants to “Count birds for at least 15 minutes on one or more days of the GBBC.”
 You can count longer than 15 minutes.
 You can participate one day or all 4 days.
 It’s up to you!

 Our kitchen and dining area has lots of windows, so we have always sat for a few minutes at the table looking out the window and breakfast and lunch.
 The kids kept a field guide and a list on the table so we could identify and record the birds and officially report them later.

 3. Submitting your observations is easy.

 After observing and identifying the birds in your area, it is time to report your findings.
 You can submit your counts on the GBBC website or through the eBird app.
-The eBird app is FREE in the iTunes and Google Play Store .To make things even easier, GBBC has downloadable reporting instructions.
+The eBird app is FREE in the iTunes and Google Play Store .To make things even easier, GBBC has information on how to participate.

 More Bird Resources

 Want to learn even more about birds?
 Here are some great resources we recommend.